jhpyle/docassemble/_docs/docker.md

 * <a name="DBUSER"></a>`DBUSER`: The username for connecting to the [PostgreSQL] server.
 The default is `docassemble`.
 * <a name="DBPASSWORD"></a>`DBPASSWORD`: The password for connecting to the SQL server.
 The default is `abc123`.
+The password cannot contain the character `#`.
 * <a name="DBPREFIX"></a>`DBPREFIX`: This sets the prefix for the database specifier.
 The default is `postgresql+psycopg2://`.
 * <a name="DBPORT"></a>`DBPORT`: This sets the port that